JuliaPy/SymPy.jl/examples/tutorial.md

 * $(x^a)^b = x^{ab}$ is only true with assumptions.
 For example $x=-1, a=2$, and $b=1/2$ gives $(x^a)^b = 1^{1/2} = 1$, whereas $x^{ab} = -1^1 = -1$.

-We see that with assumptions, the expression does simplify to $0$:
+We see that with assumptions, the following expression does simplify to $0$:

 ```
 x,y = symbols("x,y", nonnegative=true)